Legal & Privacy

 We will only use your personal information for the purpose for which you have provided it and for related purposes within your reasonable expectations.
 We will not add your personal information to a mailing list or use it for any other purpose without your consent.

-If you chose to provide your personal information to us, it may be used to:
+If you choose to provide your personal information to us, it may be used to:

-- send you information, such as eNewsletters, if you have requested them
+- send you information, such as eNewsletters, if you request them.

 Disclosure of Personal Information